By William Van Zyl

 What does an open-ended project look like?
 How could the Holy Writ be associated with robotics and programming (microprocessors)?

 Hello, my name is Maqueen!
-I’m a programmable robot perfect for STEM education that is designed to work with the BBC micro:bit.
-My mini-body, interesting features and plug-and-play allow children to quickly learn graphics programming in a way that is exciting!
-I’ll be sure to spark your students’ interest in robotics and encourage problem-solving and logical thinking.
+I’m a programmable robot perfect for STEM education, designed to work with the BBC micro:bit.
+My mini-body, interesting features and plug-and-play allow children to learn graphics programming excitingly and quickly!
+It will spark your students’ interest in robotics and encourage problem-solving and logical thinking.
 Suggested Age: 10+.
 Credit: https://learningdevelopments.co.nz/products/micro-maqueen-micro-bit-robot-platform

-The challenging question is how could the parent or teacher link robotics and AI (Artificial Intelligence) to scriptures or The Kingdom?
-Do you have any ideas on how to make a modern contemporary connection?
+The challenging question is how a parent or teacher could link robotics and AI (Artificial Intelligence) to scriptures or The Kingdom.
+Do you have any ideas on how to make a modern, contemporary connection?

 I will give you some ideas.
 God wants to program us as Christians.
 Really?
 Yes, I am convinced.
-King David allowed his heart to be coded by His Word.
+King David allowed His Word to code His heart.

 CODE: Psalm 119: 11 – 14